Congo bans documentary about renowned rape trauma surgeon

 “The banning of the scheduled screening of this film is a way of gagging (Mukwege) ... and (the voice) of the victims of these wars and tragedies that the country has lived through for 20 years,” Michel said in the statement.

-The film, co-financed by Belgium’s foreign affairs ministry and the International Organization of La Francophonie, was scheduled to be screened in the capital, Kinshasa, next week and Bukavu the following week.
+The film, co-financed by Belgium’s foreign affairs ministry and the International Organisation of La Francophonie, was scheduled to be screened in the capital, Kinshasa, next week and Bukavu the following week.

 Millions died in a war in eastern Congo between 1998 and 2003, mostly from hunger and disease.
 Since then, the region has been plagued by instability as dozens of armed groups compete for its vast natural resources.